Wedding Photography Styles Explained: How To Pick the Best Style for Your Wedding

 quote at a time.

-When you first start researching wedding photography, you’ll run across a lot of different terms.
-Documentary, fine art, dark and moody, candid, editorial… the list of wedding photography styles seems to go on for miles.
-And, let’s be honest, it can be a little overwhelming.
+When you first start researching wedding photography styles, you’ll run across a ton of different terms: documentary, fine art, dark and moody, candid, and editorial, to name a few.
+It might seem like the list of wedding photography styles goes on forever—and, let’s face it, it can feel a bit overwhelming.

-But it’s important to determine what style of photography you want before you reach out to wedding photographers.
-As Brides put it, if you book first and learn about styles later, you could end up wishing you’d gone in a different direction.
+But it’s important to determine what style of wedding photography you gravitate towards before you start reaching out to photographers.
+As Brides put it, booking a photographer before understanding the different styles could leave you wishing you’d gone in a different direction.

 Lucky for you, telling the difference between styles isn’t as daunting as you’d think.
 Pinkie promise.

-Here’s an easy-to-follow rundown of photography styles so that you can confidently book your wedding photographer.
+Here’s an easy-to-follow rundown of the various wedding photography styles, so you can confidently book your wedding photographer.

 1. Technical Styles